brodyking/Openchan/README.md

 - [x] Add MOAR CSS
 - [x] Allow Image Uploading
 - [ ] Make it so you cant post <script> inside of your post body
+- [ ] Add formatting for greentext and bold.
+Currently you can use HTML, which is insecure.

 <p align="right">(<a href="#top">back to top</a>)</p>